AirshipCMS/Docs/Quickstart-Guide/0-Welcome.md

 We love efficiency.
 So we built Airship to be a CMS with a focus on developer workflow so we could get a project started instantly, developed quickly, and launched painlessly.

-This 10-minute Step-by-Step Guide will walk you through a _really basic example_ of development workflow using Airship CMS.
+This 10-minute Step-by-Step Guide will walk you through a simple development workflow using Airship CMS.
 Once you've mastered the basics, _create your own frontend dev workflow_ that works for you!

 This Guide will walk you through the very basics of:
 1. Provisioning your first Airship-hosted site